 I take clonidine.
 Can it make it harder for me to get pregnant?

 It is not known if clonidine can make it harder to get pregnant.

 Does taking clonidine increase the chance for miscarriage?

-Clonidine can be found in breastmilk.
-Taking clonidine may reduce milk supply.
+Clonidine passes into breastmilk.
+Taking clonidine may lower milk supply.
 There is a report of one newborn baby who was drowsy, floppy (poor muscle control), and had periods of not breathing and possible seizure activity.
 These symptoms started soon after delivery and went away when breastfeeding was stopped, days after birth.
 It is not known if the symptoms were due to pregnancy exposure to clonidine, breastfeeding while taking clonidine, or other reasons.
 There are 10 other reports of babies who were exposed to clonidine through breast milk that did not have reported side effects.